 Read More: You can find my full Coinbase review here.

-Step 2: Open an Account With Your Chosen Bitcoin Broker
+Opening an Account With Your Chosen Bitcoin Broker

 Once you have decided on which cryptocurrency broker you wish to use to buy Bitcoin, you will then need to open an account.
 Now, the process is largely the same across all of the brokers that I discussed in the sections below.